graphprotocol/graph-client/examples/node/README.md

-### The Graph Client / Apollo Client
+### The Graph Client / NodeJS (TS)

-This examples integrates The Graph Client with [Apollo Client (v3)](https://github.com/apollographql/apollo-client).
+This examples integrates The Graph Client with NodeJS/TypeScript usage.

 The example here is using the following tools/concepts:

+- NodeJS + TypeScript
 - The Graph Client CLI for generating artifacts
 - Client-side Compostion (more than 1 source)
-- Vite-based frontend project with TypeScript
 - GraphQL Codegen for improved TypeScript support with GraphQL and `TypedDocumentNode`
-- `@apollo/client` v3

 ### Getting Started